About Wildbanks Conservation

 Chris used to work on his uncle’s organic beef farm and is adept at working in the natural environment whether its driving a tractor or clearing scrub from a bog.
 Since graduating in 2011 from Aberystwyth University, Chris has pursued a career in conservation where he developed a particular interest in bats.
 Culminating in obtaining a Masters in the effects of habitat management on bats and attaining his bat licence.

 Whether in the field with his weather writer, or knee deep in mud knocking in plastic piling dams, Chris is an all rounder with a varied wealth of experience who thrives on the challenges of working in nature conservation.
-Chris holds NPTC certificates in chainsaw operation (CS30, CS31 & CS36), pesticide application (PA1, PA6, PAW), driving with a trailer (BE) and woodchipper as well as First Aid at Work (1 day) and excavator (10+ tonne) to name a few.
+Chris holds qualifications in a wide range of practical skills including excavator driving where he excels and is an excellent digger driver with huge experience of wetland and peatland restoration projects.
+That is his happy place.

 Chris is currently in the process of designing and making his own board games and uses the team as his guinea pigs to test out his games whenever we stay overnight on projects.